cyclus/cyclus.github.com/devdoc/make-models/toaster.rst

     string levels_array = {"light", "golden", "dark", "burnt"};
     set<string> allowed_levels(levels_array, levels_array+4);
     if !allowed_levels.find(toastiness_){
-      string msg = "The value given for the darkenss parameter, ";
+      string msg = "The value given for the toastiness parameter, ";
       msg += toastiness_;
       msg += ", is not within the allowed set.
 Allowed values are: ";
       set<string>::iterator it;